sci-42ver/SICP_SDF/sicp_notes.md

   implicitly (in `make-handler`): ...
 - > This allows the class of an instance to be discovered at run time IMHO this means checking "instance" most specific type.
-- > It turns out just using location would be a bug in this case; you'll be able to see why after doing the warm-up exercises!
-  TODO
-- **Notice**
-  > This is the only situation in which you should be asking your superclass-part!
 - `(things '())` done in SDF by `property`.
   - `(root-object ...)` corresponds to SDF `object?`
 - > they are only meant to be used internally by other objects to gain the capability of adding things